Param302/Param302/README.md

 - 👋 Hi, I’m Parampreet Singh
 - I am 16 year old.
-- I’m interested in Python programming language.
+- Interested in Python programming language.
-- I’m currently learning Python I'm a noob in Python just learn the Basics of Python.
+- Currently learning Python 🐍.
 - I like Python because it's syntax is short we can do anything like make website, app or game and mainly it is used in A.I. and Machine Learning.
+- I don't know much about github so I have not anything to see you my skills but soon I will add it (so soon).

 <!---
 Param302/Param302 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.